antmicro/sdi-mipi-bridge-hw/README.rst

 ===============

 The SDI-MIPI PCB can be manufactured and assembled from the provided design files.

+The board can also be purchased preassembled from our partner [Capable Robot Components](https://capablerobot.com/products/sdi-mipi-bridge/).

-It is recommended to pick the PCB manufacturing technology which guarantees impedance matching the SDI and CSI high speed data lanes.
+If you want to manufacture the board yourself, it is recommended to pick PCB manufacturing technology which guarantees impedance matching of the SDI and CSI high speed data lanes.
-The board is powered with a 3.3V DC through the 50-pin FFC host connector.
+The board is powered with 3.3V DC through the 50-pin FFC host connector.
 It is recommended to provide at least 1A of power supply.

 The PCB includes 12 configuration DIP switches to pre-set the initial mode of operation.